jaylenw/ElectronTodoApp/README.md

 This repo is designed for you to deploy your own backend and edit the necessary files here to work with it.
 However, I will soon provide a production version of this by providing the binaries where anyone may install it, sign up, and use it themselves.

+*Note*: The compressed files under releases are unstable and are used for testing.
+Please don't run the executables from them now.
+I would recommend testing the application with the instructions below.

 ## Description

 Users are able to use this App as a Todo-List or a Note Taking application.